mypdns/matrix/.gitlab/issue_templates/Whitelist.md

 </details>

-### All Submissions:
+### All Submissions
   - [ ] Have you followed the guidelines in our [Contributing](CONTRIBUTING.md) document?
   - [ ] Have you checked to ensure there aren't other open [Merge Requests (MR)](../merge_requests) or [Issues](../issues) for the same update/change?
   - [ ] Added ScreenDump for prove of False Positive
   - [ ] Have you added an explanation of what your submission do and why you'd like us to include them??

 ### Testing face
   - [ ] Checked the internet for verification?
   - [ ] Have you successfully ran tests with your changes locally?

 ### Todo:
   - [ ] RPZ Server (Team members)
   - [ ] Added to Source file

 /label ~Whitelist
 /assign @AnonymousPoster @Spirillen